amicha23/Search-Engine/README.md

 As filler words such as “the” or "I" are so common, TF often incorrectly weight documents that use these filler words often.
 The inverse document frequency is a measure of how often the word appears in the entire set of documents.
 Use this value minimizes the weight of terms that occur very frequently.

+**Term frecuency-inverse Document Frecuency**
+TF-IDF is a statistic that portrays how important a word is to a document.
+The statistic increases proportionally to the number of times a word appears in the document, but is offset by the number of times the word appears in the entire directory.
+This helps to control for the fact that some words, such as 'the' or 'and' are generally more common than others.

 ## Classes
 - **search.java**: A Java file which will allows a user to run a new TF-IDF search engine at the command line.
 - **Document.java**: Represents one document in the search engie, holding its path and words.